dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 The key to understanding how ZGC does concurrent compaction is the *load barrier* (often called *read barrier* in GC literature).
 Although I have an [own section](#load-barrier) about ZGC's load-barrier, I want to give a short overview since not all readers might be familiar with them.
 If a GC has load-barriers, the GC needs to do some additional action when reading a reference from the heap.
-Basically in Java every time you see some code like `obj.field`.
+Basically in Java this happens every time you see some code like `obj.field`.
 A GC could also need a *write/store-barrier* for operations like `obj.field = value`.
 Both operations are special since they read from or write into the heap.
-The names are a bit confusing, but GC barriers are different from [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier) for the CPU.
+The names are a bit confusing, but GC barriers are different from [memory barriers](https://en.wikipedia.org/wiki/Memory_barrier) used in CPUs or compilers.

 Both reading and writing in the heap is extremely common, so both GC-barriers need to be super efficient.
 That means just a few assembly instructions in the common case.